 - Who can write your prescription.
-Except for emergencies, a Plan physician or licensed dentist must write the prescription. - Where you can obtain them.
+A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must prescribe your medication. - Where you can obtain them.
 You must fill your prescription at a plan pharmacy, or by mail order for certain maintenance medications.
 Medications available through mail order are limited to those determined by the Plan to be maintenance medications.
 The list of maintenance medications is maintained by the Plan at its sole discretion. - We use a formulary.
 We use a formulary (also referred to as "Preferred Drug List") to serve as a guide for providers in the selection of cost-effective drug therapy and to help maximize the value of our members' prescription drug coverage.
-Our formulary is a list of FDA approved Tier 1 and Tier 2 medications developed and maintained by the Plan.
+Our formulary is a list of FDA approved Tier 1, Tier 2, Tier 3 and Tier 4 medications developed and maintained by the Plan.
 The formulary is reviewed by physicians and pharmacists on a regular basis and may change throughout the year at the Plan's sole discretion.
 Patient needs, scientific data, drug effectiveness, availability of drug alternatives currently on the formulary, and cost are considerations in selecting medications for inclusion on the formulary.
 If your physician believes a Tier 2 product is necessary or there is no Tier 1 available, your physician may prescribe a Tier 2 drug from the formulary.
 Inclusion of drugs on the formulary does not guarantee that your provider will prescribe that medication.